Asking Fast Radio Bursts for More than Reionization History: EoR Simulation Using grizzly

 As the average $\digmav$ is an integrated quantity, we compute its derivative $d{\digmav}/dz$ to extract instantaneous information at a given stage of reionization.
-We show the derivatives in Figure \ref{fig:dDMdz_sim} for the three histories. $d\digmav/dz$ starts with a high value which is similar for the three histories.
+We show the derivatives in Figure \ref{fig:dDMdz_sim} for the three histories. $d\digmav/dz$ starts with a high value, which is similar for the three histories.
 This simply indicates that the electron distribution in the IGM is roughly the same for all three scenarios nearing the end of reionization.
 The large values of the derivative at $z \lesssim 8$ are an implication of the fact that $\bar{x}_{\rm \HII}$ changes rapidly during the mid and end stages of the reionization.
 However, the difference in how fast $\bar{x}_{\rm \HII}(z)$ evolves causes the derivatives to distinctly vary for the three histories considered here.
 The derivative for the faster scenario has small values but is the steepest among the three.
-The value of the derivatives increases for the fiducial and further to slower reionization histories, while the slopes of the curves decreases.
+The value of the derivatives increases for the fiducial and further to slower reionization histories, while the slopes of the curves decrease.
+Comparing with the toy models (Fig. \ref{fig:sigmDM_toy_diffz}), we find the derivatives to have similar values, roughly for $z<10$.
+However, $d{\digmav}/dz$ is an order of magnitude smaller for simulation than in the toy model for $z>10$.
+The derivative is strongly dependent on the progress of the reionization history.
+The reason is mainly due to the difference in how fast reionization progresses for the toy models and simulations at those redshifts.
+The $\bar{x}_{\rm \HII}$ almost saturates in simulations for $z>10$, causing a reduced value of the derivatives.